-In addition, Jan Greenwood and Marion Frenche, senior consultant and DEI practice leader for G/A&A, have been recognized by the Staffing Industry Analysts for the inaugural Diversity, Equity, and Inclusion (DE&I) Influencers; and Greenwood has been recognized by the American Association of State Colleges and Universities Millennium leadership program for assisting in designing and participating in programs to develop leadership that enhances diversity.
+In addition, Jan Greenwood and Marion Frenche, senior consultant and DEI practice leader for GA&A, have been recognized by the Staffing Industry Analysts for the inaugural Diversity, Equity, and Inclusion (DE&I) Influencers; and Jan has been recognized by the American Association of State Colleges and Universities Millennium leadership program for assisting in designing and participating in programs to develop leadership that enhances diversity.

-As a partner, director, and vice president in the Washington, D.C. and Virginia offices of two different international executive search companies, since 1992 Greenwood has conducted nearly a thousand searches for executives in education, health care, nonprofits, information technology, and Fortune 500 corporate boards with many of these searches at the executive level.
+As a partner, director, and vice president in the Washington, D.C. and Virginia offices of two different international executive search companies, since 1992 Jan has conducted nearly a thousand searches for executives in education, health care, nonprofits, information technology, and Fortune 500 corporate boards with many of these searches at the executive level.
 This service gives her an unparalleled network of contacts.
-With Betty Asher, she co-founded Greenwood/Asher & Associates, Inc. in 2004 to advance the quality of leadership and improve the process of executive recruitment in education and nonprofits.
+With Betty Asher, she co-founded Greenwood Asher & Associates in 2004 to advance the quality of leadership and improve the process of executive recruitment in education and nonprofits.